frederic-perez/AmE-dictionary/data/dictionary.md

 __withhold__ _v_ :two::hammer::pencil2:
 __withstand__ _v_ :three::hammer:
 __witty__ _adj_
-__wizened__ _adj_ :four: “You’re looking quite wizened today,” is a something you should never, ever say to your grandmother, no matter how shriveled with age she might be.
+__wizened__ _adj_ :five: “You’re looking quite wizened today,” is a something you should never, ever say to your grandmother, no matter how shriveled with age she might be.
 Think of a caricature of a witch — not your beloved granny.
-Lean and wrinkled by shrinkage as from age or illness.
+Lean and wrinkled by shrinkage as from age or illness. _Syn_ shrunken, withered, shriveled _The wizened face of the man of law was twisted into a wrinkled smile._
 __wobble__ _v_ (wobbling)
 __wobbly__ _adj_ :three::hammer: _Wobbly dome of yolk._
 __woe__ _n_ :four: (woes) Misfortune; calamity: _economic and political woes._ _Born to woe._ :es: Nacido para el infortunio.